 Our Analysis and Test Results

-The Spin Ultra forms the long distance end of Scarpa's new Spin line, which also includes the lightweight Spin, which we have reviewed, and the Spin RS, which adds cushioning and protection to the Spin, but stops short of offering nearly as much as the Spin Ultra.
+The Spin Ultra forms the long distance end of Scarpa's Spin line, which also includes the lightweight Spin and the Spin RS, which adds cushioning and protection to the Spin, but stops short of offering nearly as much as the Spin Ultra.
 This shoe is designed specifically for long-distance training and ultra racing, and also makes a great everyday trainer that will withstand lots of miles due to its burly upgrades.
 We particularly like the out of the box comfort, and greatly appreciate the firm cushioning underfoot that not only protects the bottoms of our feet but provides a very stable landing and take-off platform.

 The midsole of this shoe is made up of dual-density EVA foam that does an awesome job of protecting the foot from impacts from rocks and other trail obstacles.
-It is firm underfoot, and also somewhat cushioned, but does not at all have the same springy, squishy feel that the Hoka Challenger ATR 5, or even the Altra Lone Peak 4 have.
+It is firm underfoot, and also somewhat cushioned, but does not at all have the same springy, squishy feel that many Hokas do.
 Ultra distance runners need protection for the bottoms of their feet, especially in the longer distances, and this shoe provides just that.
 This level of dense foam protection also makes it an ideal choice if you live and run in overly rocky terrain consistently.